Homoiconicity: Uses and advantages

 One advantage of homoiconicity is that extending the language with new concepts typically becomes simpler, as data representing code can be passed between the meta and base layer of the program.
 The abstract syntax tree of a function may be composed and manipulated as a data structure in the meta layer, and then evaluated.
 It can be much easier to understand how to manipulate the code since it can be more easily understood as simple data (since the format of the language itself is as a data format).

 A typical demonstration of homoiconicity is the meta-circular evaluator.

 Implementation methods

 All Von Neumann architecture systems, which includes the vast majority of general purpose computers today, can implicitly be described as homoiconic due to the way that raw machine code executes in memory, the data type being bytes in memory.
 However, this feature can also be abstracted to the programming language level.

-Languages such as Lisp and its dialects, such as Scheme, Clojure, and Racket employ S-expressions to achieve homoiconicity.
+Languages such as Lisp and its dialects, such as Scheme, Clojure, and Racket employ S-expressions to achieve homoiconicity, and are considered the "Purest" forms of homoiconicity, as these languages use the same representation for both data and code.

+Other languages provide data structures for easily and efficiently manipulating code.
+Notable examples of this weaker form of homoiconicity include Julia, Nim, and Elixir.

-Other languages which are considered to be homoiconic include:
+Languages often considered to be homoiconic include: